garethrowell/HTLN-Data-Package/README.md

 Part I: Training - just my own deal here... x 1.
 Finish Grolemund (2014) Hands-On Programming with R
-2. Complete R Tutorial - W3Schools
-3. Complete Wickham and Grolemund (2017) R for Data Science
+2. Complete Wickham and Grolemund (2017) R for Data Science

 Part II: Learn about processing EML with R and that data sharing is a good thing... x 1.
 Downloaded NPSdataverse packages for creating EML / data package